 CEU/ ELTE Jewish Studies Field Trip

-For the sixth consecutive year, the Jewish Studies programs of Central European University, Eötvös Loránd University and Palacký University (Olomouc, Czech Republic) has organized a joint field trip to Jewish sights of a Central European region.
-This year, we toured Eastern Galicia (Ukraine) and visited more than a dozen localities with traces of Jewish life, including synagogues, cemeteries, museums, and Jewish communities.
+This year, the Jewish Studies programs of Central European University, Eötvös Loránd University and Palacký University (Olomouc, Czech Republic) jointly toured Eastern Galicia (Ukraine) and visited more than a dozen localities with traces of Jewish life, including synagogues, cemeteries, museums, and Jewish communities.
 After stops in Mateszalka and Khust (Huszt), we visited the Jewish cemetery in Kosiv, the synagogues in Chortkiv, the Easter Egg Museum in Kolomyia, and stayed overnight in Buchach, the birthplace of Israeli writer Shmuel Yosef Agnon.
 Further highlights of the tour were Halych, Rohatyn, Zhovkva with its fortress synagogue, Drohobych, where the Polish Jewish writer and artist Bruno Schulz lived, and the ruined synagogue of Stryi.
 We stayed on the Shabbat in the marvelous city of Ľviv (Ľvov, Lemberg, Lwów).

 Winter Term 2017